JvanKatwijk/dab-cmdline/README.md

 	A P I - F U N C T I O N S
 ---------------------------------------------------------------------
- The initialization function takes as parameters the immutable system par the dabMode is just 1, 2 or 4 the dabBand, see the type above the callback for the sound handling, the callback for the dynamic label
+ The initialization function takes as parameters the immutable system are

+  1) the dabMode is just 1, 2 or 4,

+  2) the dabBand, see the type above,

+  3) the callback for the sound handling,

+  4) the callback for the dynamic label

  Note that by creating a dab-library, you already selected a device.
  The function returns a non-NULL handle when the device could be opened for delivery input, otherwise it returns NULL.